Research

 Coil-less Shinriki-type Oscillator

 During a student's project a coil-less chaotic oscillator operating at a single 5V supply has been designed and realized.
 The non-linearity consist of two anti-parallel diodes, thus the I-V behaviour is well described by a hyperbolic sine function.
 The rest of the circuit is linear, which allows for a simple mathematical description and makes numerical simulations is easy.
-Parameters of the oscillator are the resistors Rand R2, which are implemented as digitally programable integrated circuits.
+Parameters of the oscillator are the resistors R1 and R2, which are implemented as digitally programable integrated circuits.
 Thus, fully automated measurements of attractors using an USB DAC device are possible.
 Furthermore, chaos-control experiments in real-time can be performed, using a programmable (fix-point) DSP device in conjunction with ADCs and DACs.

 Block Diagram